-Dogs rescued from China meat farms get new homes in US after arriving at JFK Airport
+Dogs rescued from China meat farms get new homes in U.S.

-NEW YORK — Forty-four good boys and girls arrived at Kennedy Airport on Thursday on the last leg of a rescue journey from China.
+NEW YORK — Forty-four good boys and girls arrived at Kennedy Airport last week on the last leg of a rescue journey from China.

 After a grueling 19-hour flight with a refueling stop in Anchorage, Alaska, the pups were cleared by a vet and the U.S. Department of Agriculture on what was National Puppy Day, a day to raise awareness about pet adoptions and the plight of puppies.